 Clothes are best.
 Some people wear suits and dresses, others wear jeans and shorts.
 Wear the clothes you want to wear to worship God.
 You know what that means better than we do.

-We love you, but we love your kids even more!
-Every Sunday, we welcome young folks from newborns to teenagers.
-During the school year (Sept. – May), Children’s Sunday School is from 9:30 – 10:30 a.m., so come at 9:15 a.m. to get oriented to the building and meet your child’s teachers.
+We love you, but we love your kids more!
+Every Sunday, we welcome newborns to teenagers.
+During the school year (Sept. – May), Children’s and Youth Sunday School is from 9:30 – 10:30 a.m., so come at 9:15 a.m. to get oriented to the building and meet your child’s teachers.
 Greeters can take you to the right classroom.
-Our teachers are amazing people–most are parents themselves.
+Most of our teachers are parents themselves.
 Our nursery care for babies is excellent.
 You are welcome to stay in your child’s room as long as you like, or you may leave to attend your own class.
 Plan to return to their classroom at 10:30 a.m. to go to the fellowship time as a family.
 Most kids like to go there to get a snack before worship.
 So do most adults.

 Children are always welcome in worship.
-In Early Worship (8:30 a.m.), there is no “special” time for children.
+In Early Worship (8:30 a.m.), there is no separate time for children.
 All children sit with their parents for the entire service (50 minutes).
+Don’t worry if they fidget or need to get up and move around.
+Our members understand–they’ve been there.
 During 11am worship, children in 2nd grade and older attend the entire worship.
-There are crayons and pencils and activities for young children as you enter the sanctuary if you think they will get bored (or if you think you will get bored).
+For both services, there are crayons and pencils and activities for young children to take with them as you enter the sanctuary if you think they will get bored (or if you think you will get bored).

 You’ve seen the worship services with the rock bands and the big screens?
 OK.
 That’s not us.
 Our worship service is traditional, but also warm and personable.
 The music is a mix of traditional hymns, contemporary songs, classical works, and African-American spirituals.
 It’s eclectic–so are we.